-- Abusing, assaulting, threatening, bullying, intimidating, endangering, or harassing any person physically or verbally either intentionally or recklessly.
+- a.
+Abusing, assaulting, threatening\, bullying\, intimidating\, endangering, mistreating, or harassing any person physically or verbally either intentionally or recklessly.
 This includes all written, oral, electronic, and other forms of communication. - b.
-Engaging in harassment based on race, color, ethnicity, sex, gender, sexual orientation, veteran status, age, immigration status, national origin, disability, or religious affiliation either intentionally or recklessly.
+Engaging in harassment or mistreatment based on race, age, color, sex, sexual orientation, gender identity or expression, religion, ethnic or national origin, disability, military or veteran status either intentionally or recklessly.
 This includes all written, oral, and electronic forms. - c.
 Engaging in sexual assault, sexual exploitation, sexual harassment, nonconsensual sexual contact, relationship violence and/or stalking as defined by the Sexual Harassment and Interpersonal Violence Policy found here. - d.
 Participating in hazing.
 The University defines hazing as an act which does or could endanger the emotional, mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in an organization, or team whether intentionally, recklessly, for fun, or by consent.
-Click here to see the full Hazing Policy.

-- e.
-Engaging in retaliatory behavior based on reporting violations of this Code, cooperating with University investigations, and/or participating in University hearings. - f.
+Click here to see the full Hazing Policy. - e.
+Engaging in a violation of the Hate Free Policy. - f.
+Engaging in retaliatory behavior\\ based on reporting violations of this Code, cooperating with University investigations, and/or participating in University hearings. - g.
 Misusing or interfering with fire equipment, or failing to follow fire drill or other emergency procedures.
-This includes tampering with, or disregard for, security precautions in the residence halls or other University premises. - g.
-Interfering with the safety and/or health of a member of the University community. - h.
-Possessing, using, buying, selling, carrying, storing or displaying any weapons or replica weapons while on University property or any other violation of the Firearms and Other Weapons Policy. - i.
-Engaging in behavior that is disruptive of the living and learning environment on campus or the living environment off campus. - j.
-Throwing food or engaging in other disruptive behavior in the dining hall, Inn Between or other food service locations. - k.
-Participating in lewd or indecent misconduct. - Hosting guests whose actions violate University policies.
+This includes tampering with, or disregard for, security precautions in the residence halls or other University premises.. - h.
+Interfering with the safety and/or health of a member of the University community. - Possessing, using, buying, selling, carrying, storing or displaying any weapons or replica weapons while on University property or any other violation of the Firearms and Other Weapons Policy. - j.
+Engaging in behavior that is disruptive of the living and learning environment on campus or the living environment off campus. - k.
+Throwing food or engaging in other disruptive behavior in the dining hall, Inn Between or other food service locations. - l.
+Participating in lewd or indecent misconduct. - m.
+Hosting guests whose actions violate University policies.
 It is the responsibility of all students to inform their guest(s) of University policies and community expectations for behavior.
-Student hosts may be held responsible for the actions of their guest(s) on University premises and at University sponsored events off campus. - m.
+Student hosts may be held responsible for the actions

+- of their guest(s) on University premises and at University sponsored events off campus. - n.
 Providing assigned residence as a place for violations of University policies to occur intentionally, either recklessly, or negligently (i.e. leaving residence unsecured).

-The term "bullying" refers to repeated, severe, and/or aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally.
+\The term "bullying" refers to repeated, severe, and/or aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally.

-The term "threat" refers to written or verbal conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property.
-The term "intimidation" refers to implied threats or acts that cause an unreasonable fear of harm in another.
+\The term "threat" refers to written or verbal conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property. \The term "intimidation" refers to implied threats or acts that cause an unreasonable fear of harm in another.

-The term "retaliation" refers to any adverse action taken against a person reporting or participating in the conduct process or related procedures because of their report or their participation in the process.
+\\The term "retaliation" refers to any adverse action taken against a person reporting or participating in the conduct process or related procedures because of their report or their participation in the process.
 The University strictly prohibits retaliation against an individual for reporting, supporting a party bringing a claim, participating in an investigation, or providing information as a witness to an incident.
 Retaliation includes any adverse action taken by the responding party or the reporting party or other related persons, including but not limited, friends and relatives.